 New Ad Networks place in the programmatic ecosystem

 Here’s what a modern model for ad networks is.
 Along with being a direct broker between two sides, ad network also becomes a full-service vendor and ad tech provider.
 Its purpose is to fully meet the needs of participating publishers and give them all-inclusive approach.
 The ad network is a combination of direct management and programmatic, having in its core technology, advanced waterfall model, and support for different selling options

 Publisher’s inventory pool managed by a single vendor

-To meet such market expectations a modern ad network should provide the following must-haves:
+To meet such market expectations, a modern ad network should provide the following must-haves:

-- System accounts for supply-side and demand-side with detailed reports for performance control
+- System accounts for supply-side and demand-side with detailed reports for performance control.

-To be able to provide such a level of service, an Ad network company should have a very strong and reliable ad tech provider, ideally – with proprietary programmatic and ad management ecosystem (you could find a detailed description in “How to choose a technology for digital ad network?” article).
+To provide such level of service, an ad network company should have a robust and reliable ad tech provider.
+Ideally, a provider should offer a proprietary programmatic and ad management ecosystem.
+You can find a detailed description in the article: How to choose a technology for digital ad network?

-To Sum it up
+To sum it up

 Ad networks must adapt to the new market reality, using programmatic as an additional demand source.
 Their primary focus should stick to technology having optimization, customization, brand safety, and localization in its core.
 Also, an important role remains for personal assistance to participants.

 From a point of the global market, such ad networks can compete in their niches or local markets with global leaders due to closer relations with advertisers and better client-oriented approach to the publishers.